GRiD: GPU-Accelerated Rigid Body Dynamics with Analytical Gradients: Performance Benchmarks

 The GPU outperforms the CPU on all but one of the multiple computation latency tests, even when accounting for I/O. In the one test where the CPU is faster---for the fewest computations, including I/O, for IIWA, the smallest robot with only a single limb---the GPU is still 0.9x as fast.

 Even on the CPU, this benchmark shows how important it is to take advantage of coarse-grained parallelism between computations.
-For example, the gradient of forward dynamics kernel ($\nabla FD$ in Table~\ref{tab:single_timing}) took 2.5, 3.8, and 22.7 $\mu$s for a single computation for IIWA, HyQ, and Atlas respectively.
-If we ran it 256 times serially it would therefore take over 648, 983, and 5806 $\mu$s.
-As Figure~\ref{fig:benchmark_multi_fd_grad} shows, computing it in parallel on 8-cores only takes 129, 182, 1031 $\mu$s, saving 80-82\% of the computation time.
+For example, the gradient of forward dynamics kernel ($\nabla FD$ in Table~\ref{tab:single_timing}) took 2.9, 4.3, and 20.9 $\mu$s for a single computation for IIWA, HyQ, and Atlas respectively.
+If we ran it 256 times serially it would therefore take over 742, 1091, and 5355 $\mu$s.
+As Figure~\ref{fig:benchmark_multi_fd_grad} shows, computing it in parallel on 8-cores only takes 123, 172, 865 $\mu$s, saving 83-84\% of the computation time.

-However, since the CPU only has 8 cores, it is unable to efficiently scale to take advantage of high numbers of naturally parallel computations, taking 5.4x, 6.0x, and 12.8x as long to compute N = 256 as compared to N = 16 for IIWA, HyQ, and Atlas respectively.
+However, since the CPU only has 8 cores, it is unable to efficiently scale to take advantage of high numbers of naturally parallel computations, taking 5.4x, 6.2x, and 11.8x as long to compute N = 256 as compared to N = 16 for IIWA, HyQ, and Atlas respectively.

 The GPU, on the other hand, is designed to scale to higher numbers of computations without incurring a latency penalty by launching independent blocks of threads for each computation.
 In fact, for IIWA and HyQ, N = 256 takes only 1.3x and 1.5x as long as N = 16.
-This leads to the GPU outperforming the CPU by 5.5x and 7.6x for N = 256, and maintaining a 2.6x and 2.2x speedup when including I/O.
+This leads to the GPU outperforming the CPU by 5.3x and 7.2x for N = 256, and maintaining a 2.5x and 2.1x speedup when including I/O.

-For the much higher-dof Atlas robot, the GPU still outperforms the CPU for N = 256 by 6.0x, and 2.4x when including I/O. However, unlike with IIWA and HyQ, this performance increase is very similar to the increase at N = 128.
+For the much higher-dof Atlas robot, the GPU still outperforms the CPU for N = 256 by 5.0x, and 2.0x when including I/O. However, unlike with IIWA and HyQ, this performance increase is almost identical to the increase at N = 128 and N = 64.
 This stall in performance improvement is caused by the large amount of shared memory needed for Atlas's 30 dof which starts to limit the number of parallel blocks of threads that can fit concurrently on the GPU hardware.

-Finally, we note that, for the GPU, I/O overhead accounts for 53-71\% of the total time for N = 256.
-This is why, in general, the GPU is best used when either the entire algorithm can reside on the GPU, or the computation done on to the GPU is quite large and time consuming.
+Finally, we note that for the GPU, I/O overhead accounts for 53-71\% of the total time for N = 256.
+This indicates that GRiD can provide the highest performance if integrated directly into an entirely GPU-based algorithm, instead of being used to accelerate a step of a CPU-based algorithm.
+In either case, however, if there is sufficient parallel work to be done, GRiD can reduce the overall computational latency.

 \iffigs

 \fi